 About St. Andrew's

-St. Andrew’s is a growing multiethnic and multigenerational church with members from ages preschoolers to 99, whose backgrounds are European, Latino, African, southeast Asian and Native American.
+St. Andrew’s is a growing multiethnic and multigenerational church, whose backgrounds are European, Latino, African, southeast Asian and Native American.
 Some of our ministries in the past have included youth group for students in 6th through 12th grades, Sunday School for all ages, Vacation Bible School, Christmas pageant, small groups that meet around the Central New York region, Men’s & Women’s ministries, Prayer Shawl Ministry, Alpha Marriage Course, Garage Sale, Nedrowfest, intercessory prayer ministry, acolyte and lay reader ministries, Children's Sunday and more.
 St. Andrew's has served God in Central New York since 1902.

-St. Andrew's is a 'three streams' church: We are catholic & sacramental, rooted in the worship and practices of the ancient church.
-We are evangelical with a passion for the Bible and evangelism.
-We are Spirit filled, enjoying present day power and ministry of the Holy Spirit.
+St. Andrew's is sacramental, rooted in the worship and practices of the ancient church.
+We are Christians with a passion for the Bible, evangelism and discipleship.
+And we are a Spirit filled church, enjoying present day power and ministry of the Holy Spirit.
 Our statement of faith is the Nicene Creed.
 We are a church in the Anglican tradtion.

 We celebrate the church year through a variety of events which have included in the past: special Holy Week services, Christmas Eve and Day services, St. Joseph's Day dinner, healing services, an instructed eucharist and other ways.
 Recently, in honor of our 115th anniversary, we worshiped using the 1892 Book of Common Prayer as our founders did.

-St. Andrew’s enjoys it’s close relationships our immediate neighbors Psalm 19 Ministries led by Rev. Iris Godfrey, Nedrow Wesleyan Church led by Pastor Jon and Jaime Wixon and Christ is King Baptist Church led by Pastor Jon and Kim Speed.
-We also worship and partner in service with our friends at Anointed Vision Ministry led by Pastor Earl and Mary Evans.
+St. Andrew’s enjoys close relationships with several other churches.
 We believe in partnering with other ministries across denominational lines to further the Gospel of Jesus Christ and do so by co-hosting NEDROWFEST.

-As part of the Missionary Society, we pray that the Lord will use us to plant new churches and ministries throughout our region.
+As mission focused Christians, we pray that the Lord will use us to plant new churches and ministries throughout our region.
 Fr.
-Steve is actively seeking other like-minded Christ followers in Oswego, Jefferson, Oneida and Onondaga counties (and elsewhere in New York State) who desire to be a part of an Anglican, three-streams, missionary movement.
+Steve is actively seeking other like-minded Christ followers in Oswego, Jefferson, Oneida and Onondaga counties (and elsewhere in New York State) who desire to be a part of an Anglican missionary movement.

 Watch our web site and Facebook page for more information.